marco-campos/ns1/README.md

 My goal is to have a webapp where to students can practice their number sense anywhere they go.
 For now, I am just generating the questions/answer keys based on functions designed to generate the types of popular questions that you may see in a number sense exam.

 ## Short Term Goals
+- Piece out the components a bit more.
+It appears that we will need different SkillPracticeScreens for each section.
+- Piece out the generator functions into different folders.
 - Not-so-ugly front-end UI.
 Nothing special, just enough that it doesn't hurt the eyes
     - This includes compatability with mobile devices.
 - A fully functioning webapp to generate an exam with **most** of the popular exam questions.